abpframework/abp/docs/en/Tutorials/Part-5.md

 A permission must have a unique name (a `string`).
 The best way is to define it as a `const`, so we can reuse the permission name.

-Open the `BookStorePermissions` class and change the content as shown below:
+Open the `BookStorePermissions` class inside the `Acme.BookStore.Application.Contracts` project and change the content as shown below:

 ````csharp
 namespace Acme.BookStore.Permissions